Mestrada1997/Real-Estate-App/README.md

 After referencing the link to your desired Lottie Files assing the lottie varibales to the left or right column of the streamlit page:

+#### LAMBDA
+Below is the function for adding an additional bedroom and an additional adu, here its set at a ratio of at least 150 for bedrooms and a ratio of at least 3 for ADU and at elast one present bedroom, but you can change it if you follow a different criteria

+The 1 and 0 is the true and false values where you must reference later when creating these columns in the csv file

 ![real_estate_lambda](https://github.com/Mestrada1997/Real-Estate-App/assets/125697853/e3c40a47-4c1e-43f5-8d3d-72aa14d36fe9)

+#### CHARTS

+Here we are creating the various charts for each different metric , we will also be using the plotly express library to do this

+Here we assign the

 ![charts](https://github.com/Mestrada1997/Real-Estate-App/assets/125697853/edd0d52f-cf9c-43f1-a1fc-4aca83f352e3)